gluecode/CodeBox-Snippets/README.md

 ## Usage

-Just download or clone this repo to your local workstaion and open it using CodeBox.app.
+1. Download or clone this repo to your local workstation
+2. Open 'DevelopmentSnippets.cbxml' using CodeBox.app

-You can then drag and drop the snippets you need into your existing codebox.
+3. Drag and drop the snippets you need into your existing codebox
+4. Save your codebox
+5. Once you've imported the snippets you want, you can delete the repo or keep it for updates/pulls